FAQ

 Holding protocol backing with exchanges exposes the protocol to risks if an exchange were to limit/delay withdrawals or were to close suddenly like FTX.
 The ability to use off-exchange custody providers enables Ethena to enjoy the benefits of a disintermediation of incentives as well as the availability of collateral to trade on the most liquid markets.

-The protocol shares yield with certain users, how is that received?
+The protocol shares rewards with certain users, how is that received?

-The yield Ethena generates come from two different sources:
+The protocol-level revenue Ethena generates come from two different sources:

 1. Staked ETH yield